crdx/lighthouse/README.md

 The interface to bind to.

 `0.0.0.0` binds to all interfaces making lighthouse accessible to all hosts, while `127.0.0.1` will bind to the loopback interface and restrict it to the local system.
+Other values will bind to that specific interface.

-The exact value will depend on your network configuration.
+The exact value to set here will depend on your network configuration.

 ### PORT